romeokienzler/TensorFlow/README.md

+Hi, Thank you for teaching this amazing course on Coursera.
+I am so excited about github and learning all the commands!
+It is great.
 # What's new in TensorFlow 2.0

 The following are all the changes coming in TensorFlow 2.0.
 Let's have a closer look at them: